ShaikFareed1951/Mail-Attachments-Finder-/README.md

     12.display_attachments(mail, target_email_address): This line calls the display_attachments() function and passes the mail object and the target_email_address variable as parameters.

-# example of how the code would run:
+# Example of how the code would run:

       Enter your Gmail address: example@gmail.com
       Enter your Gmail password: ********